augustjanse/jabref/architecture documentation.md

 ## Architecture and purpose of the system:
+*Note: This text is largely paraphrased from the referenced link.
+We do not claim it as an original work.*

 ### Description:
 JabRef is an open-source, cross-platform citation and reference management tool.
 It helps to collect and organize sources, find relevant papers and explore researches.
 It's a cross-platform apllication which is available for Windows, Linux and Mac OS X.